Eniola011/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. how to display the last ten lines of a file?
 5. how to display the first ten lines of a file?
 6. how to print the thrid lines in a shell script?
+7. create a new file in shell script